saschawildgrube/outbreak/README.md

 - GetTempDir()
 4. Please replace the Google Maps API key with your own in /_source/env.cfg

-This website is based on SteepPHP: https://www.steelphp.com.
+This website is based on SteelPHP: https://www.steelphp.com.

 Enjoy!

-## Licence
+## License
 Copyright 2020-2021 by Sascha Wildgrube

 Licensed under the Apache License, Version 2.0 (the "License");